zstadler/maperitive-rulesets/IsraelHiking/README.md

 MOBAC and Oruxmaps
 -------------------------
-1. In order to use an offline version of this map in an android device first install Oruxmaps from the [play store](https://play.google.com/store/apps/details?id=com.orux.oruxmaps) this app is free of charge and does not have ads, it was not created by me but I felt the need to buy the "donate version."
+1. In order to use an offline version of this map in an android device first install Oruxmaps from the [play store](https://play.google.com/store/apps/details?id=com.orux.oruxmaps).
+Oruxmaps is free of charge and does not have ads.
+It was not created by any of us, yet we recommend you buy the [donate version](https://play.google.com/store/apps/details?id=com.orux.oruxmapsDonate).
 2. Download [MOBAC - MOBile Atlas Creator](http://mobac.sourceforge.net/)
 2. Open IsraelHiking.xml file and change the \<sourceFolder\> tag to where the tiles were created (...\<Maperitive Install folder>\IsraelHiking\Tiles - full path).
 3. Place the IsraelHiking.xml file in \<MOBAC installtion folder\>\mapsources\
 4. Open MOBAC (it takes some time since it runs on java) and choose oruxmaps sqlite
-5. On the left side under "Map Source" choose Isreal Hiking
+5. On the left side under "Map Source" choose "Isreal Hiking"
 6. Move zoom on the top of the screen to 7 and by mouse drag select the whole country (the selected area should be red)
 7. Under "Zoom levels "check 7,8,..,15
 8. Click "Settings" Chosse "Map size" tab and change the Maximum size of rectangular maps to 1048575